NeiAozora/Memory-Manager/README.md

 use NeiAozora\MemoryManager\MemoryStream;

-$memory = new MemoryStream(); // the base class Memory is weak referenced by default, so it will really be destroyed when unset()
+$memory = new MemoryStream(); // The base class Memory is weakly referenced by default, so it will be destroyed immediately when unset()

-// Write an array of bytes (0-255) to the memory
+// Write an array of bytes (8-bit values between 0 and 255) to memory
 $bytes = [1, 2, 3, 4, 255];
 $memory->writeBytes($bytes);

-// write an binary data in string to the memory, don't ask me why string, ask php due to its quirks
+// Write binary data as a string to memory (don't ask me why it's a string, ask PHP due to its quirks)
 // $data = 'Hello, World!';
 // or
 // $data = file_get_contents("example.png");